 The ultimate goal of HCWC is to end interpersonal violence in the communities we serve.
-The critical services provided in this program help victims of family and dating violence begin to heal from the trauma and abuse they have suffered and provide advocacy and support in order for victims to be self-sufficient and live abuse-free.
-Specifically, in terms of measurable outcomes, our goal is to have at least 85% of clients surveyed answer "yes" when asked if they "know more ways to plan for their safety due to the services provided by HCWC".
-We use computerized outcome surveys for clients to complete online.
-The results are tabulated, tracked, and analyzed.
+The critical services provided in this program will help victims of sexual assault and abuse begin to heal from the trauma and abuse they have suffered.
+Our goal for the Sexual Assault Program at HCWC is for at least 85% of clients surveyed to have an increased knowledge of their rights as a victim of crime, know more ways to plan for their safety, to have an increased knowledge of resources available, and to feel less isolated as a result of the services received at HCWC.
+We use anonymous computerized outcome surveys for clients to complete online.
+The results are tabulated and tracked.
 The survey is comprised of both open-ended and standardized questions.
-We recently surveyed clients in the family violence program, and one said this of staying in shelter: "It was helpful for me that the shelter gave me space to be safe and think for myself.
-They helped me get my car up and running and connected me with other resources in the community".